platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/blackfire.md

 ## Getting started

-### On a Grid plan or {{% names/dedicated-gen-3 %}} infrastructure
+### On a Grid or {{% names/dedicated-gen-3 %}} infrastructure

-If you have subscribed to a Grid plan complete with the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), the [Blackfire automated integration](#automated-integration) is enabled on your environments by default.
+If you have Grid environments on a plan with the Platform.sh [Observability Suite](https://platform.sh/features/observability-suite/), the [Blackfire automated integration](#automated-integration) is enabled on your environments by default.

-If you have subscribed to a Grid plan without the Observability suite, or if you are a {{% names/dedicated-gen-3 %}} user, the Blackfire automated integration isn't enabled on your environments.
+If you have Grid environments without the Observability suite or {{% names/dedicated-gen-3 %}} environments, you need to enable the integration yourself.
 To enable Blackfire on your PHP or Python apps, follow [the step-by-step instructions](https://blackfire.io/docs/integrations/paas/platformsh).